YubiKey 5 CSPN Series Specifics

 ykman otp --access-code <value> settings [OPTIONS] [1|2]

-For instance, it is not possible to now delete the Yubico OTP credentials without providing the correct access code.
-The screenshot below is another example of how to use the YkMan command line for deleting protected Yubico OTP credentials.
-The first attempt fails because no --access-code
+For instance, it is no longer possible to delete the Yubico OTP credentials without providing the correct access code.
+The screenshot below shows another example of how to use the ykman CLI for deleting protected Yubico OTP credentials.
+The first attempt fails because --access-code

 is set.